kornivar/telegram-file-organizer/README.md

 # Telegram File Organizer

-## Описание
+## Description
-Программа предназначена для анализа указанной папки и автоматической сортировки всех файлов по подпапкам в зависимости от их типа.
+The program is designed to analyze the specified folder and automatically sort all files into subfolders depending on their type.
-Доступны две версии приложения: консольная и графическая (GUI). Обе версии реализованы с использованием паттерна MVC.
+Two versions of the application are available: console and graphical (GUI).
+Both versions are implemented using the MVC pattern.

-## Возможности
+## Features
-- Анализ содержимого выбранной папки Telegram
+- Analysis of the contents of the selected Telegram folder
-- Автоматическое распределение файлов по категориям:
+- Automatic distribution of files by category:
-  - Изображения (.jpg, .png, .gif)
+  - Images (.jpg, .png, .gif)
-  - Видео (.mp4, .avi, .mov)
+  - Videos (.mp4, .avi, .mov)
-  - Документы (.pdf, .docx, .txt)
+  - Documents (.pdf, .docx, .txt)
-  - Музыка (.mp3, .wav)
+  - Music (.mp3, .wav)

-## Структура репозитория
+## Repository structure
-Проект разделён на две основные ветки:
+The project is divided into two main branches:
 - **frontend**
 - **backend**

-## Архитектура (MVC)
+## Architecture (MVC)
 - Model
 - View
 - Controller